vectordotdev/timber-elixir/README.md

 blog post.

-## What events does Timber structure for me?
+## What does Timber structure for me?

 Out of the box you get everything in the [`Timber.Events`](lib/timber/events) namespace: